Driving Posture Guide: Prevent Back Pain on Long Commutes

 How much worse is driving posture compared to sitting at my desk all day?

-Driving can actually be harder on your spine than desk sitting due to constant vibration from the road that fatigues your stabilizing muscles, fixed pedal positions that force compromised leg positioning, and extremely limited movement opportunities.
-The vibration disrupts your body's ability to sense postural changes, while the fixed setup creates a domino effect of poor alignment up your entire spine.
+Driving can actually be harder on your spine than desk sitting because of constant vibration from the road that fatigues your stabilizing muscles, fixed pedal positions that force compromised leg positioning, and extremely limited movement opportunities.
+The vibration disrupts your body’s ability to sense postural changes, while the fixed setup creates a domino effect of poor alignment up your entire spine.
 Unlike your adjustable office chair, your car seat presents unique challenges that require specific strategies to overcome.

 What’s the correct order for adjusting my car seat to prevent back pain?